three steps to successful client onboarding

 This middle point relates entirely to having the right policies and controls in place in order to mitigate the risk of being exposed to money laundering.

-KYC and the series of steps it represents, offers the opportunity for banks to discard ineffective means of control and replace them with digitised, automated business processes.
+KYC and the series of steps it represents, offers the opportunity for banks to discard ineffective means of control and replace them with digitized, automated business processes.
 KYC regulation prescribes the data collection requirements as documented in the risk presented by a client.
 Banks therefore must define policies for different combinations of a product offering, customer channel and customer geography.

 Firms must then identify trusted and reliable third party data sources to validate information, and the compliance function must be able to confirm to itself and the regulator that the client does exist and the UBO and those potentially with control or influence have been identified.
 A risk rating is then applied on the customer’s potential for money laundering and terrorism financing.